 13. Sugar interferes with absorption of calcium and magnesium.

 14. Sugar may lead to cancer of the breast, ovaries, prostate, and rectum.

-15. Sugar can cause colon cancer, with an increased risk in women.
+15. Sugar can cause an increase in certain cancers such as colon cancer, with an increased risk in women.

 16. Sugar can be a risk factor in gall bladder cancer.

 17. Sugar can increase fasting levels of blood glucose.

 19. Sugar raises the level of a neurotransmitter called serotonin, which can narrow blood vessels.

 20. Sugar can cause hypoglycemia.